JesseZhuang/SystemDesign/DDIA/ch02.data.models.query.languages/notes.md

 **The network model**

-The network model was standarized by a committee called the Conference on Data Systems Languages (CODASYL).
-The CODASYL model was a generalization of the hirearchical model.
+The network model was standardized by a committee called the Conference on Data Systems Languages (CODASYL).
+The CODASYL model was a generalization of the hierarchical model.
 In the tree structure of the hierarchical model, every record has exactly one parent; in the network model, a record could have multiple parents.
 This allowed many-to-one and many-to-many relationships to be modeled.

 The links in the network model were not foreign keys but more like pointers (while still being stored on disk).
 The only way of accessing a record was to follow a path from a root record along these chains of links.
 This was called an access path.
 If a record had multiple parents, the application code had to keep track of all the various relationships.
 Even CODASYL committee members admitted that this was like navigating around an n-dimensional data space [17].

 **The relational model**

 The relational model lay out all the data in the open: a relation (table) is simply a collection of tuples (rows).
-You can insert a new row into any table without worring about foreign key relationships.
+You can insert a new row into any table without worrying about foreign key relationships.
 Foreign key constraints allow to restrict modifications, but such constraints are not required by the relational model.
 Even with constraints, joins on foreign keys are performed at query time, whereas in CODASYL, the join was effectively done at insert time.

 The "access path" are made automatically by the query optimizer, not by the application developer.
 If you want to query in new ways, you can declare a new index.
 You don't need to change your queries to take advantage of a new index.
 The relational model made it much easier to add new features to applications.